dianamontalion/dianamontalion.github.io/_pages/speaking-training.md

 * *I sat in this session out of curiosity and want to commend Diana on what I think was a fantastic and totally approachable beginning php session.
 The examples she gave made ALL the difference.*
 * *The best session at this DrupalCon so far.
 Very entertaining, really nice, a fantastic speaker, which knows her stuff.
 Very sympathetic, too.
 It made my Wednesday!*

-Note: There were also a few "you are wrong and here's why" as well as a strange note with <3s in it.
+Note: There were also a few "you are wrong -- here's why" and a note with <3s in it.

 ---